baranonen/oleddit/README.md

 # oleddit
-A very tiny Reddit client that runs on a 0.96 inch OLED screen with a Raspberry Pi
+A very tiny Reddit client that runs on a 0.96 inch OLED screen with a Raspberry Pi </br>
+Work in progress